grdworkin/dl-lifecubby/README.md

         * ```python3 main.py```
     * If it fails and the terminal/powershell window stays open then you can just rerun the script with the above command.
 If it fails with the same error twice then it probably won't work running it a 3rd time.
     * To force it to skip that entry on a rerun, create the file metadata.txt in "current directory/date/entry id/" for the failed entry with any data in it.
-    * If the terminal/powershell closes you will need to rerun "Activate the venv" from above.
+    * If the terminal/powershell closes you will need to navigate to the directory that you downloaded